-Every ready-to-wear clothing brand is looking for new concepts to help it expand in France or abroad.
+Every ready-to-wear clothing brand is looking for new concepts to expand in France or abroad.
 One example is pop-up stores, which are booming.
-But what is best practice for effective SEO that quickly drives traffic into store?
+But what is the best practice for effective SEO that quickly drives traffic into store?

 Lots of brands have of course faced this problem, but some, like the French clothing brand Kaporal have used a digital strategy based on the following practices.

 POP-UP STORES TO RAISE AWARENESS OF YOUR MAIN STORE(S): HOW TO MAKE THEM VISIBLE?

 23% of pop-up stores sell fashion (clothing, leather goods, jewellery, etc.).
 This growing retail trend doesn’t just involve young online brands: major luxury players are getting in on the act too.

 Being short-lived, pop-up stores are complicated to manage on Google My Business.